Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 3C: This is where you'll find tight, coily curls.
 They might seem like they have a mind of their own, but they're stunning in their own right.

-Type 4: Coils and Kinks
+Type 4: Coils and kinks

 Type 4 hair is all about those stunning coils and kinks.
-It can be further broken down into two subcategories:

 4A: These curls are tightly coiled and have a distinct "S" pattern.
 They're soft and springy but can be prone to dryness.